Get involved through chapter committees!

 The Member Services Committee is responsible for the recruitment of new members and the retention and general service to the chapter membership.
 This committee’s responsibilities include keeping a current member database with contact information and continuously updating it throughout the year, developing nametags and coordinating chapter luncheons.
 The committee is also responsible for developing and maintaining the electronic chapter member directory.

 The Professional Development Committee is responsible for planning and organizing an educational seminar for the membership each year.
 The event is typically a full-day program and includes a series of speakers on public relations topics and a sponsor trade show area.

-Board Liaison: Rachael Smith
+Board Liaison: Alex Lucas

 The Programs Committee organizes the speakers for the chapter’s monthly luncheons.
 The programs should keep members interested, educated and updated in public relations issues and trends.
 Also, the monthly programs should keep members informed of timely local, state and national issues and in touch with community leaders.